-To have the beautiful relationship that you want and deserve, there has to be good communication.
-But if you’ve been taught to shut down your voice or express yourself from your wounded inner child then you’ll find getting what you want to be difficult.
-Without good communication, relationships break down and then fall apart.
-Reclaiming your voice after it’s been shut down is the foundation of recreating your new relationship.
+If you want that beautiful relationship that you’ve been dreaming of and deserve, then you have to learn the rules of good communication.
+And if you’ve been taught to shut down your voice or express yourself from your wounded inner child then you’ll find getting what you want to be difficult.
+Without good communication relationships break down and then fall apart.
+Reclaiming your voice after it’s been shut down is the foundation for recreating your new dream relationship.

 Here’s where some of my clients would say, “this is so hard to do”.
 Like everything in transformation, it starts out “hard” because it’s new and you don’t see the benefits yet.
 But if you stay with me, you’ll see the hard part quickly turn to this is “so much easier than I thought”.

 Communication is foundational.
 It’s the first thing we have to learn when we come into this life.
 We have to learn how to ask for what we need.
 We start with sounds and crying and demanding.
 Then when we learn to use our voice and words, our requests become easier.